pschmeddes/pschmeddes.github.io/OutSystemsNamingConventions.md

 Exposed SOAP services

 ## CSS
+For CSS naming in OutSystem we use a slightly modified BEM (Block, Element, Modifier).
+See http://getbem.com/naming/ Note: Do not use underscores “__” in the names.
+Block is the entire component e.g. .card and should be considered as a parent.
+E.g.
+* `.card-title{}`
+* `.card-content{}`
+* `.card-footer{}`

+Naming rules:

 * All css must be in lowercase
 *	Separate names with a hyphen. e.g. `.color-red`
 *	Use tab to indent the declarations